Model Context Protocol (MCP) Tool Descriptions Are Smelly! Towards Improving AI Agent Efficiency with Augmented MCP Tool Descriptions: Methodology

 \item \textbf{Parameter Explanation}: A tool description may include detailed explanations of all input parameters and their intended roles.
+In MCP, the input schema provides the mandatory structural specification for a tool’s parameters, including parameter names, data types, and required fields.
+Therefore, parameter explanation is evaluated with respect to this schema rather than only the free-form natural-language description.
 Figure~\ref{fig:sequential-thinking-tool-description} demonstrates this in the \textit{Parameters} section, where nine parameters are defined not just by data type (e.g., boolean, integer), but by intent (e.g., \texttt{is\_revision}: ``Whether this revises previous thinking'').
 This is the second-highest component in terms of mention, as we detect it in eight sources, in addition to official documents~\cite{towardsai-mcp, merge-dev-mcp-tools, conduit-github-mcp, writing-effective-tool, speedscale-mcp-tips, xu2025llm, qin2023toolllm, anthropic-writing-tools-for-agents}.

 \item \textbf{Length and Completeness}: A tool description should contain at least three to four sentences to ensure adequate detail.
 Complex tools warrant expanded descriptions; the Sequential Thinking tool (Figure~\ref{fig:sequential-thinking-tool-description}) necessitates a multi-section structure to fully capture its branching logic, validating the need for variable length based on complexity.
 Apart from the official documents, we find it in three sources~\cite{conduit-github-mcp, writing-effective-tool, reddit-mcp-best-practices}.